Hammarby Talang FF

 Hammarby Talang FF, more commonly known as Hammarby TFF or HTFF for short, is a Swedish football club from Stockholm.
-Originally founded in 2003, the club was dissolved in 2011, before being re-incorporated in 2016 and again in 2021.
+Originally founded in 2003, the club was dissolved in 2011 before being re-incorporated in 2016 and again in 2021.

 Competing in Ettan, the domestic third tier, it is the feeder team of Hammarby IF in Allsvenskan and is focused on providing experience and training for young players.

-The club holds home matches at the stadium Hammarby IP in the district of Södermalm, holding 3,700 spectators.
+The club holds home matches at the stadium Hammarby IP in the district of Södermalm, accommodating 3,700 spectators.